 I do find this to be a good everyday lipstick for a lot of people because it does have a conditioning formula that makes it very comfortable for long-wear.
 My lips were chapped before I applied this, but this lipstick did help remedy and conceal it with ease.

-Superhero Mascara by IT Cosmetics, which is a high-end brand that I see every time I go into Ulta.
-I own A LOT of mascara samples from high-end brands, but this is definitely my top favorite mascara of the bunch.
-The results of this product that they show on the packaging is truly what you’re getting; I could not get over how good it looked.
+The next item in the bag is the IT Cosmetics Superhero Mascara, a high-end brand I've seen in Ulta.
+I own A LOT of mascara samples from high-end brands, but this is definitely my top favorite mascara.
+The product results they show on the packaging is truly what you’re getting; I could not get over how good it looked.
 It’s very lengthening and gives tons of volume, but you’re still getting the look of separated lashes.
 My main problem with a lot of high-end, volumizing mascara formulas is that they tend to be heavy.
 They weigh the lashes down and can’t hold a curl, but this one holds a curl pretty well.
-Honestly, I personally don’t think you need to with this mascara.
+You don't need to curl with this mascara.

 Below, I've included a before and after shot of how this mascara looks when applied.
 I only did one coat without curling because I have very hooded lids.
 If my lashes were any longer, they would touch the hood of my eye.